 To produce excellent wines and spirits from local Maine agricultural products—and to have fun doing it!

-Tree Spirits’ offerings include apple, pear, and maple picnic and sparkling wines and brandies, a maple port called Maple Storm, two brandy-based drinks we call subLimes — Pear and Pom, Absinthe, and Limoncello.
+Bruce bought out his partner in 2012, Karen and Bruce got married so he could have health insurance, they gave up some sailing time, and Bruce expanded the business to include new products.
+Tree Spirits offerings now include apple, pear, and maple picnic and sparkling wines and brandies, a maple port called Maple Storm, two brandy-based drinks we call subLimes Pear and Pom, Pomegranate Spritzer, Absinthe, and Limoncello.

-We are located just minutes from Colby College and its amazing Museum of Art, the creative arts community of downtown Waterville, and we are easily accessed off I 95 exits 127 and 130.
-Come visit and see why judges from both coasts agree that our locally sourced and produced wines and spirits are winners!
+Tree Spirits is located just minutes from Colby College and its amazing Museum of Art, the creative arts community of downtown Waterville, Railroad Square Cinema, and is easily accessed off I 95 exits 127 and 130.
+Come visit our tasting room and see why judges from both coasts agree that our locally sourced and produced wines and spirits are winners!